Mirabile (novel): Reception

 Gardner Dozois said that the stories which were eventually collected into Mirabile were "some of the most popular (...) ever published in Asimov's".
 Jo Walton calls the stories "sweet", and states that the narrator has an "amazing authentic voice, distinctive, individual and funny", but ultimately judges the work as "fairly slight", comparing it unfavorably to Kagan's 1988 novel Hellspark.
+James Nicoll praised it as "truly glorious", but noted that "the efforts to transform the original short pieces into a novel are perfunctory".

 In 2013, the New York Review of Science Fiction included Mirabile on its list of 200 significant science fiction books by women.